NirantK/nirantk.github.io/content/community.md

    - surveillance technology and tools e.g. face recognition
    - machine learning to predict criminality, caste, gender, or religion

+1. Good Conscience and Integrity: If you are sharing something or asking questions about something that you think could be unethical, please mention it in the message.
+If you are not sure, please ask the community.

+1. Act in good faith.
+Assume that others are operating in good faith.
+If you suspect otherwise, please contact an admin.
+Disagreements are acceptable, but respect is essential.
+Disrespectful members may be asked to leave the community.

 1. If you notice an off-topic discussion, kindly DM the individual to move the conversation elsewhere.

    - Posting irrelevant content may result in removal from the community.
 Active contributors will be notified via DM, but others may not receive this courtesy.

-1. Maintain a thick skin.
-Disagreements are acceptable, but respect is essential.
-Disrespectful members may be asked to leave the community.

 1. Share publicly and freely available content.
 Refrain from sharing links that require a login or are behind a paywall.
 If you cannot share a free link, provide a summary of the content.